Lobanokivan11/MICROG-PROFILES/utils/README.md

 ## Known Issues:

-1. ```profile-generator.sh``` Can't Check it Device is Certified even This Device Has Official Google Play Integration From google
+1. ```profile-generator.sh``` Can't Check it Device is Certified even This Device Has Official Google Play Integration From google (Script Shows That DEVICE NOT CERTIFIED even Device Has GMS Integration from GOOGLE)

 ## Thanks to [ale5000-git](https://github.com/ale5000-git) For This Scripts